SioKCronin/libertas/HTI/README.md

 * Begin with a blank map
 * Press play and cycle through 10 years of global human trafficking destination data
-* Interactive radial appears with brief descriptions
+* Interactive radio button appears with brief descriptions (only pick one at a time)
 * Select 1+ types and press go to see 10 years of that labor type

 ## FEEDBACK